panoc/NetWatchdta/README.md

 ---
 > [!TIP]
 > During netwatchda installation you will be asked for the above, copy-paste them.
-If you know have them leave blanck and you can change them later in `netwatchda_config.conf`
+If you do not have them leave blanck and you can change them later in `netwatchda_config.conf`

 ---